plomlompom/htwtxt/README.md

 a SMTP server and its login from which to send password reset mails to users' mail addresses.
 (The site operator will be prompted for his SMTP login password on program start.)
-Whether this mechanism is trustworthy or not is up to the site operator.
-Users may set up optional security questions to be posed on the password reset links they enablie with setting their mail address.
+Whether this mechanism is trustworthy or not is up to the site operator's imagination.
+Users may set up optional security questions to be posed on the password reset links they enable by setting their mail address.

 ### Change HTML templates